hukaixuan2017/doc-user/content/faq/explorer.rst

 2. Scroll down to the bottom of the screen.
 3. Click on the *Yes* or *No* button in the *Rating* widget.

 Any user can rate an FAQ article only once.
-The number of positive and negative ratings will be displayed in the left sidebar of *FAQ Zoom* screen.
+The number of positive and negative ratings will be displayed in the right sidebar of :doc:`faq-zoom` screen.